Skip to the main content

 What You Need

-Registration requires successful completion of: (1) an approved program of studies and (2) an approved examination.
-Applicants who have been out of practice for a period of time also may have to demonstrate that they are currently competent to practice.
-For official, detailed information about registration requirements, visit the ACMDTT website or contact the ACMDTT registrar.
+Applicants who have been out of practice for a period may also have to demonstrate that they are currently competent to practice.

 Working in Alberta

-Medical radiation technologists and therapists who are registered by and in good standing with a regulatory organization elsewhere in Canada may be eligible for registration in Alberta if registered practitioners in the two jurisdictions have similar responsibilities and competencies.
-For more information, see "What if I am already certified in another province or territory?" and the Alberta regulatory authority (below).
+Medical radiation technologists and therapists who are registered by and in good standing with a regulatory body elsewhere in Canada may be eligible for registration in Alberta.

 The certification information in this profile may change at any time and without notice.
 Before making any career decisions, we advise you to contact the regulatory organization or visit their website for the most updated information.